Kajora: Infrastructure

 According to the District Census Handbook 2011, Bardhaman, Kajora covered an area of 10.33 km2.
-Among the civic amenities, the protected water-supply involved overhead tank, tap water from treated sources.
+Among the civic amenities, the protected water-supply involved overhead tank, tap water from treated sources (Still not available at kajora Gram in a adequate manner).
 It had 2,246 domestic electric connections.
 The nearest government medical facilities are 1–2 km away.
 Among the educational facilities it had were 6 primary schools, 1 middle school, 2 senior secondary schools.
 Among the social, recreational and cultural facilities it had 1 public library and 1 reading room.
 It had the branch office of 1 nationalised bank.

 Economy

 Kajora is a coal mining area.
 One of the area headquarters of Eastern Coalfields Ltd., a subsidiary of Coal India Limited is located here.

 Collieries in the Kajora Area of Eastern Coalfields are: Madhupur, Madhusudanpur, Nabakajora, Madhabpur, Parascole, Jambad, Khas Kajora, Lachipur, Ghanashyam and Central Kajora.

 Transport

 Kajora is on Grand Trunk Road or NH 19.
 Kajoragram railway station is 5 km from Andal on the Andal-Sainthia Branch Line of Eastern Railway.